Foods to relieve cough and cold

 Which fruits help relieve cough and cold symptoms?

-Fruits rich in vitamin C and antioxidants can help support the immune system and soothe symptoms of cough and cold.
+Fruits rich in Vitamin C and antioxidants can help support the immune system and soothe symptoms of cough and cold.
 Citrus fruits like oranges and lemons, pineapple, pomegranate, berries, and bananas are all good choices.
 They provide nutrients, hydration, and may help reduce throat irritation and mucus buildup, making them helpful additions to your diet during illness.

 Is milk good for a cough?